LHNCBC/pymetamaplite/README.md

 	$ pip install cython
     $ pip install .

-For small collections of text this may not be worth the trouble.
+For small collections of text, this may not be worth the trouble.